padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-Supervised.md

-# Activity 15: Classification of Surface Types: Supervised
+# Activity 15: Classification of Surface Types: Supervised Method
 Usually, there are many surface types within a remotely sensed imagery- water, vegetation, baresoil, built-up areas, roads, etc. Users may not be be interested in all of these surface types.
 In fact, a map user would be more interested in just one surface type and would like to know where in the image this surface type is located.
 Because of this, making a thematic map out of the imagery would be more helpful for the user.
 In this activity thematic map was created using image classification methods, including k-means clustering and CART.
 The activity assumes you have covered all the activities preceding this one, especially activities 7 and 8, and thus participants can create feature collections.

 ## Introduction